Abhyuday180/cse150a/README.md

 ## Project Overview
 An utility-based AI trading agent using Bayesian networks to make buy/sell/hold decisions based on market indicators.

+## Abstract
+This project aims to develop an AI-driven trading agent that learns to make buy, sell, or hold decisions in the stock market to maximize both short-term and long-term returns, given a fixed principal amount.
+The agent leverages historical stock price and volume data to model market trends and respond to real-time fluctuations while balancing risk and reward.
+A key component of this system is a Bayesian network-based decision model, which captures dependencies between market variables such as stock price movements, trading volume trends, volatility, and macroeconomic indicators.
+By integrating probabilistic reasoning with reinforcement learning, the agent enhances its ability to adapt to evolving market conditions in an explainable and data-driven manner.
+The project will demonstrate core AI concepts, including data preprocessing, feature engineering, and policy learning within a utility-based framework.
+We will go about this by breaking down the procedure into milestones.
+In a nutshell, first, we will preprocess the data to build a historical dataset to estimate conditional probabilities and define key features such as moving averages, RSI, and volatility.
+Second, we will implement a simple Bayesian network that models all stock price dependencies and then train the model on historical data from our datasets to estimate the probability distributions.
+Then we will use the inference to update beliefs about future stock movements and ensure the model is ready for dynamic decisions based on live data.
+The performance of the agent will be evaluated based on its ability to maximize long-term profit while minimizing drawdowns and maintaining portfolio stability.
+Through this approach, the project aims to build an AI trading agent that is not only profitable but also interpretable in its decision-making process.

 ## Milestone 2 Updates

 ### Data Exploration